 Our program has designed and implemented a suite of pre-processing workflows, including several open-source or in-house applications that have been calibrated for optimal variant calling.
 Workflows are also engineered to run on highly parallel systems and enabled for cloud computing.

-Workflows are available for characterizing:
+Workflows are available to preprocess:

 After pre-processing, genomic results obtained from patients with similar diseases, tumor type or tumor stage are integrated into a centralized Mayo Clinic repository called the Biologically Oriented Repository Architecture (BORA).
 In this repository, data are modeled to follow the organization of a biological system.
 BORA provides interfaces to applications for annotation of variants.